AbhijeetPendyala/Portfolio_1/_posts/2020-06-05-coursera-downloader.md

 ---
 <ul>
     <li> Login to coursera account </li>
-    <li> Login into ai37 or other conda environment with coursera dl installed </li>
+    <li> Login into ai37 or other conda environment where coursera dl installed </li>
-    <li> go to disks page and edit the 200gb to 500gb and restart the instance, simple.
-No need to add additional disk ,
+    <li> copy the cauth value of the course from browser.
+Right click in chrome on,
-        then format and attach it to the boot disk etc</li>
+         on th course page after login-> go to inspect->application->cookies->cauth </li>
 </ul>